certara/pyDarwin/docs/Usage.rst

 Stopping Execution
 =========================

-A running search can be stopped using following command:
+A running search can be stopped using the following command:

 .. code:: python